Below is information on various initiatives the Governor's Rural Affairs Council is working on.

 Lt.
-Governor Simon recently announced that up to 50 Illinois farmers' markets will receive free wireless machines that accept debit, credit and Link cards thanks to a grant partnership between her office, the Illinois Department of Human Services and the Illinois Department of Agriculture.
+Governor Simon recently announced that up to in addition to Illinois farmers' markets, direct market farmers are eligible to receive free wireless machines that accept debit, credit and Link cards thanks to a grant partnership between her office, the Illinois Department of Human Services and the Illinois Department of Agriculture.
 Simon has announced

-that 41 markets have been selected to participate in the program and applications will continue to be accepted on a first-come, first-served basis.
+that 41 markets are eligible to participate in the program and applications will continue to be accepted on a first-come, first-served basis.

 or call 217-524-9129.